IBM-Cloud/ibm-cloud-developer-tools/linux-installer/README.md

 If "install" (or no action provided), a full CLI installation (or update) will occur:
-    1. Pre-req check for 'git', 'docker', and 'kubectl'
+  1. Pre-req check for 'git', 'docker', 'kubectl', and 'helm'
   2. Install latest IBM Cloud 'bx' CLI
   3. Install all required plugins
+  4. Defines aliases to improve useability
+      - idt : Shortcut for normal "bx dev" command
+      - idt-update : Runs this installer checking for and installing any updates
+      - idt-uninstall : Uninstalls 'bx cli' and all plugins

 If "uninstall", the IBM Cloud CLI and plugins are removed from the system, including personal metadata.
     Note: Pre-req CLIs listed above are NOT uninstalled.